GrIPS: Gradient-free, Edit-based Instruction Search for Prompting Large Language Models: Results and Discussion

 \subsection{Semantics of Searched Instructions}

-Table~\ref{tab:search-out} contains some examples of the instructions searched for Task 021, 137 and 195 (see Appendix~\ref{app:searched} for searched instructions for other tasks).
+Table~\ref{tab:search-out} (and Appendix~\ref{app:searched}) contains some searched instructions by \algoname{}.
 We analyze these examples below, discussing edits made by \algoname{} that appear reasonable to a human reader, as well as edits that render the instructions semantically incoherent.

-For Task 021, we see significant variability in the coherence of searched instructions.
-The most semantically coherent instruction corresponds to InstructGPT \curie{} where the primary change is shortening ``grammatical or logical errors'' to simply ``errors''.
-This not only preserves the meaning but also simplifies the first sentence of the instruction.
-For InstructGPT \babbage{}, there are two key changes: the ``is correct'' phrases along with the list of entities are deleted.
-Though the resulting instruction is simpler in some ways, it is entirely incoherent in parts.
-For GPT-2 XL, repeated replacements of ``is correct'' phrases with phrases ``indicating no'' make the instruction incoherent and actively misleading (i.e., respond via no if correct, which is the opposite of the original instruction), but this change \emph{still improves model performance}.
+For Task 021, \algoname{} with InstructGPT \curie{} yields a relatively coherent yet simple instruction by replacing {``grammatical or logical errors'' with ``errors.'' } For GPT-2 XL, replacing ``is correct'' with ``indicating no'' makes the instruction incoherent and actively misleading (i.e. respond via no if correct, contrary to the original instruction), but this change \emph{still improves model performance}.
+For Task 137, we find \algoname{} with GPT-2 XL stops early and returns original instruction.

-For Task 137, we observe that \algoname{} stops early and returns the original instruction when using the GPT-2 XL model.
-With InstructGPT \babbage{}, we see that \algoname{} paraphrases the definition of toxicity and the last sentence stating the task labels, however these changes do not necessarily simplify the original instruction.
 Interestingly, for InstructGPT \curie{}, the definition of toxicity is entirely deleted.
-Finally, we see semantically incoherent edits occur for Task 195. \algoname{} consistently returns incoherent instructions in which information about the possible labels (`positive' or `negative') is deleted.
-While this may be counter-intuitive to humans, it works well for the models and leads to performance improvements.
+Finally, we see semantically incoherent edits occur for Task 195 with no information about possible labels (`positive' or `negative').
+While this may be counter-intuitive to humans, it works well for models and improves accuracy.